bogdanplukr/c_simuliation_of_net/README.md

 # zad123
-Project in construction, its not finishrd jet
+Project in construction, its not finished yet

 *todo
         class mai